AdaCore/training_material/courses/ada_essentials/040_statements/05-conditional_statements.rst

    A : Integer := 100;
    B : Integer := 200;

-Which choice needs to be modified to make a valid :ada:`if` block
+Which choice needs to be modified to make a valid :ada:`if` block?

 A. | :answermono:`if A == B and then A != 0 then`
    |    :answermono:`A := Integer'First;`